Divyashree3103/healthcare-backend/README.md

 # Healthcare Backend

-This is a Django + DRF backend for a healthcare system.
+This is a Django + Django REST Framework backend for a healthcare system.

 ## Features